The Photography

 -

-What camping get is provided?
+What camping gear is provided?

 Everything sans your sleeping bag.
 We provide robust 4-season tents, comfortable sleeping pads and a pillow, electric fence around camp, portable “outie” (outhouse), and all your food, kitchenware, etc.